Allen Caperton Braxton: Biography

 Welcoming the American Bar Association to Virginia for its twenty-sixth annual meeting in 1903, Braxton declared, "No state is more peculiarly American than Virginia."
 Braxton was a delegate to the Democratic National Convention in 1904, before his term as President of the Virginia Bar Association.
 He never held statewide elective office, although rumors held him as a possible Democratic vice-presidential candidate in 1904, as well as a potential primary opponent to Senator Thomas S. Martin the following year.
 Braxton moved to Richmond in 1904 to serve as counsel to the Richmond, Fredericksburg and Potomac Railroad.

 Besides expertise in corporate law, Braxton wrote on constitutional issues, including the Eleventh and Fifteenth Amendments, the respective subjects of his best-known addresses to the Virginia State Bar Association, other than those advocating revision of the state Constitution in 1901.
 In particular, Braxton considered the Fifteenth Amendment an abomination aimed at the South; and thus justified the poll tax and other methods to limit black citizens' voting rights.
 In preparation for the constitutional convention, Braxton wrote to Booker T. Washington concerning how much education the commonwealth should provide to black children, suggesting that not much "book-learning" was required.

 Late in his life, in Atlantic City, Braxton married the nurse who helped him recover from a serious illness.
-He died of Bright's disease in Staunton, and was buried in the Hollywood Cemetery in Richmond.

 The University of Virginia acquired his papers.
 His home at Staunton, known as the Thomas J. Michie House, was added to the National Register of Historic Places in 1982.